 Healthcare workers, especially nurses, can significantly diminish the exposure of vulnerable groups to plastic and harmful substances, both within their practice and their communities.
 Many actions can be taken to reduce this exposure, and healthcare workers can also inspire and inform parents about the small changes that have significant impacts on their daily lives.

 This is the second of a two-part webinar series covering the harmful impact of plastics and applying circular economy principles to reduce plastics in the healthcare sector.
-The first webinar will take place on 28 November 2022.
+The first webinar took place on 28 November 2022.

 Speakers